amkhrjee/resources/content.md

 Inspired by melkeydev's video, I learnt Go from [A Tour of Go](https://go.dev/tour/welcome/1).
 I haven't had the opportunity to use Go in any of "real" projects, so this section will have updates when I actually use Go in production.

-### Java, C#
+### Java

-I learnt Java by writing Java :-P. *Head First Java* is a good introduction to the language.
-Perhaps you'll also need to learn *Head First Design Patterns*, which uses Java.
+*Head First Java* is a good introduction to the language.
+Perhaps you'll also need to go through *Head First Design Patterns*, which uses Java.

-Microsoft provides abundant documentaion and tutorials for C#.
-So just use your search engine :)

 ### x86 Assembly